Father Denis Lyons

 Summary of Abuse Allegations against Father Denis Lyons:

-According to media reports, in 1993, Father Denis Lyons admitted to inappropriate behavior with two adults when he worked as pastor at St. John the Baptist in Costa Mesa.
+Father Denis Lyons was ordained a priest in 1958, who served in the Diocese of Orange.
+According to media reports, in 1993, he admitted to inappropriate behavior with two adults when he worked as pastor at St. John the Baptist in Costa Mesa.
 In 1994, he was sent to a residential treatment center for eight months after the parents of two boys contacted the Diocese of Orange regarding inappropriate advances occurring around 1979, when the boys were 14 and 16.
 It was determined that he was not a pedophile and did not pose a risk to minors.

 In April 2002, Father Lyons was placed on administrative leave from St. Edward Church in Dana Point after a man alleged that he was molested by the priest in 1979 at St. John the Baptist.
 He was arrested in April 2003 on charges he sexually abused a teenage boy in 1979 during counseling sessions at St. John the Baptist and during visits to the boy’s home.
 The charges were later dropped due to the statute of limitations.
 He left the priesthood in April 2004.